gmc-code/PC-microbit-micropython/docs/radio/radio_syntax.rst

     available settings and their sensible default values are listed below.

     The ``length`` (default=32) defines the maximum length, in bytes, of a message sent via the radio.
+1 character = 1 byte.
 It can be up to 251 bytes long (254 - 3 bytes for S0, LENGTH and S1 preamble).

     The ``queue`` (default=3) specifies the number of messages that can be stored on the incoming message queue.
 If there are no spaces left on the